Updated March 2022

-A power of attorney, or POA, is a legal document that allows you, known as the principal, to appoint a trusted individual, known as your agent or attorney-in-fact, to act on your behalf under specific circumstances.
+A power of attorney, or POA, is a legal document that allows you, known as the principal, to appoint a trusted individual, known as your agent or attorney-in-fact, the legal authority to act on your behalf under specific circumstances.

-General power of attorney: is effective upon signing and terminates when the principal revokes the POA, dies, or becomes incapacitated.
+General power of attorney: is effective upon signing and terminates when the principal revokes the POA, dies.
 It allows your agent to do anything you can do for yourself, including, but not limited to:

 - Manage your financial matters